 Red Light (1949)

-In the same year that Virginia Mayo co starred opposite James Cagney in White Heat she also starred opposite another of the famed on screen gangster stars of the thirties and forties in this Noir thriller that has it’s moments.
-This time out it’s George Raft.
+In the same year that Virginia Mayo memorably co-starred opposite James Cagney as perhaps the screen’s best gangster moll in White Heat, she also starred opposite another of the famed on screen gangster stars of the thirties and forties in this Noir thriller that isn’t White Heat but it does have it’s moments.
+This time out she’s joined George Raft.

 Raft stars here as man bent on vigilante justice.
 Arthur Franz who plays his brother has been gunned down for no apparent reason leaving Raft on the hunt for vengeance.
 The catch here is that Franz was a priest and before dying gives Raft a “biblical” hint that he can’t quite solve.

 His first instinct is to strike out at Raymond Burr.
-Burr of course is no stranger to playing Noir heavies at this point in his career and from the opening of the film he’s right back where viewers of the day were accustomed to seeing him.
+The future Perry Mason is no stranger to playing Noir heavies at this point in his career and from the opening of the film he’s right back where viewers of the day were accustomed to seeing him.
 Turning in a wonderfully sadistic performance is his gun toting partner played by Harry Morgan.
-The problem is Raft can’t connect Burr to the killing.
+The problem is that Raft can’t connect Burr to the killing.
 Burr has the perfect alibi which is backed up by Detective Barton MacLane who would like nothing better than for Raft to step aside and let police procedure handle the case.

-Raft’s hunt for the killer leads him to Virginia and it is her that steps up to help him search for the clue that Franz left behind.
-Truthfully I am a tad disappointed with Mayo’s role this time out as it’s not as meaty as her other films of the day including Colorado Territory.
+Raft’s hunt for the killer leads him to Virginia and it’s her that steps up to help him search for the clue that Franz left behind.
+Truthfully I am a tad disappointed with Mayo’s role this time out as it’s not as meaty as her other films of the day including the superior western Colorado Territory.

 The strength of this film lies in it’s cast and a couple of key scenes that are wonderfully done in the Noir style.
 It’s sprinkled with names including William Frawley, Victor Sen Yung, Arthur Shields and Stanley Clements.
 Add to that Gene Lockhart as Raft’s business partner.